time in the valleys, trees, and hills

 Link to workout in Strava

 Headed to bed pretty soon after we got back from the sunset bike ride, but there was quite a party going on at the hotel and the kids were singing in Croatian until 3am.
 Nonetheless I slept pretty well in the much-repaired and falling apart tent that I borrowed from Jeff.
 Definitely on its last legs, hence his having a new one for himself.
-Much like the panniers I'm borrowing, he manages to use things far beyond their typical lifespan for which I applaud him, but I also worry that any of them may fail at any second, and that lack of trust gives me a good portion of the small stress that I experience on a vacation like this (which is comprised of almost entirely joy!)
+Much like the panniers I'm borrowing, he manages to use things far beyond their typical lifespan for which I applaud him, but I also worry that any of them may fail at any second, and that lack of trust gives me a good portion of the small stress that I experience on a vacation like this (which is otherwise comprised of almost entirely joy and at worst type 2 fun!)

 Woke up a bit early to swap my batteries as full charge seemed essential for today's longer ride with tons o climbing.
 But, the battery and charger were not where I'd left them!
 Without the battery (bike has two, but this is the primary one), my ride has no power.
-Without the charger, I am also stuck with a very heavy bike that has too few gears and Jeff cruising along at a pace far higher than I can maintain on any bike...well, there's most of the rest of the stress I haven't been having on the trip so far.
-I hadn't worn my glasses for this first pass hunt so I went back to the tent to get them, and confirmed that the battery was nowhere in the room I'd left it.
-Not yet freaking out, I went to see if Jeff was up and there they were sitting out on the curb (mine, his, the chargers).
+Without the charger, I am also stuck with a very heavy bike that has too few gears and trying to accompany Jeff who'll be cruising along at a pace far higher than I can maintain on any bike.
+Aha, there's most of the rest of the stress I haven't been having on the trip so far.
+Not giving up though soundly worried, since I hadn't worn my glasses for this first pass hunt, I went back to the tent to get them, and then confirmed that the battery was nowhere in the room I'd left it.
+Not yet quite freaking out, I went to see if Jeff was up and there the batterie and charger were, sitting out on the curb across a parking lot from the building we'd left them in.
 Whew!
-I found another outlet and swapped it over and got the charging started and then sat for a moment looking into the hills trying to find my calm again.
-Fortunately it was still before 7am so there would be time for the other battery to charge, and for my zen to return.
+I found another outlet and swapped it over and got the secondary battery's charging started, and then sat for a moment looking into the hills trying to find my calm again.
+Fortunately, all of this had happened before 7am - so there would be time for the other battery to charge, and for my zen to return.
 I read for an hour or so before I saw signs that the rest of the world was waking and went looking for breakfast and/or Jeff, and found both in the dining room.

-Croatia felt almost identical to Slovenia to me, but we were only there for maybe 10 miles today (crossed a bit back and forth to start with), and took a large climb up to Castle Sneznik where I had just missed a tour time, so just regrouped with Jeff before heading into the second large climb - this one on gravel roads in a forest!
+Croatia felt almost identical to Slovenia to me, but we were only there for maybe 10 miles today (crossed a bit back and forth to start with), and took a large climb up to Castle Sneznik (it's fun to say out loud) where I had just missed a tour time.
+So I just regrouped with Jeff before heading into the second large climb - this one on gravel roads in a forest!

 Found the last bit of my stress in the forest since Jeff had sent me a route - but it turned out not to be the route he planned to take.
 There were all kinds of roads through the forest and no cell reception and I didn't feel super comfortable deviating from the route that I had faithfully downloaded and confirmed that others had ridden in the past 30 days, and I "won" the first debate to keep us on route but he just took off his own way at the second junction of question and so I followed unhappily and hoped he knew what he was doing to get us through the woods - this was a couple thousand feet of climbing and the middle of nowhere.
 It would be hard to get rescued, or even get our bodies found, if some kinda tragedy struck.
 I had to remind myself of my mantra, everything works if you let it, and just go along even though I was uncomfortable.